Roboramv2/wikipedia-gui/readme.md

 4. this will create a list of subheadings in the chosen wikipedia page.
 5. select the section to view and click on "extract".
 6. view information displayed on text box.
+7. click on download button to save the wikipedia page as pdf file.